 GLOBAL MARKETS-US stocks, oil rebound on strong consumer data

-* European shares pare losses on better-than-expected U.S. sentiment
+* U.S. sentiment at 5-yr high; European shares pare losses

-* Gold firms, set for biggest weekly gain since January
+* Gold posts biggest weekly gain since late August

 By Herbert Lash

-NEW YORK, Nov 9 (Reuters) - U.S. stocks and crude oil prices rebounded on Friday on news that U.S. consumer sentiment rose to the highest level in more than five years in November, offsetting fears a looming "fiscal cliff" and Europe's sputtering economy may send the world into recession.
+NEW YORK, Nov 9 (Reuters) - U.S. stocks and oil prices gained on Friday on a rise in U.S. consumer sentiment to a more than five-year high, outweighing gloom that the "fiscal cliff" in the United States and Europe's economic woes may lead to a world recession.

-Oil pushed higher in choppy trading, lifted by U.S. consumer sentiment and supportive Chinese data that countered pressure from concerns over Europe's debt problems and the looming U.S. fiscal cliff.
+Oil pushed higher in choppy trading, lifted by the improved U.S. consumer sentiment and Chinese data indicating a strengthening economy.

 The euro dropped to a two-month low against the U.S. dollar and could extend losses as fears mount that the euro zone's debt crisis and deteriorating economic conditions could drag on global economic growth.